paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Each if these custom assets can in a project with or without supporting code.
 It is possible, for example, to have a `Float` value set in the ***On Value Changed*** field of a Slider or Scrollbar, then displayed using listener like `CustomAsset.UIImageFillListener()` to set the fill amount on a health bar,

 ### Trigger
-Trigger is unusual in that it does not have any data apart from CustomAsset requirements.
+A trigger is unusual in that it does not have any data apart from CustomAsset requirements.
 Triggers do not have persistence, so a subclass containing data cannot be saved.

 ### Custom Asset Sets
 `Set`, like `OfType` is a generic class.
 To instantiate it requires the type of the set entries.